-As you can see, from above.
-The coaching calls have been a huge hit and we will do one more of them very soon.
+As you can see above.
+The coaching calls have been a huge hit, and we will do one more of them very soon.
 Make sure to write down your questions ad you go through MIRU and send them to us so we can go through them on the call.
-If you can make the call, you can ask us live but if you can’t we will record it and send it to you.
+If you can make the call, you can ask us to live, but we will record it and send it to you if you can’t.

 Update #9 – Forum Area to Ask Questions

-We have set up an area that you can ask your questions.
-You can put your questions here and we will answer them.
+We have set up an area where you can ask your questions.
+You can put your questions here, and we will answer them.

-Those are the 9 things we have added.
+Those are the nine things we have added.

 Q – What Order Should I Watch MIRU2?

 After viewing the presentations, this is the order that I would suggest viewing the displays:

 - Component#8 – Neck Exercises for Prevention, Rehabilitation, and Strength with Rick Kaselj

 - Component#7 – Unraveling Muscle Imbalances in the Shoulder with Rick Kaselj

 - Component#3 – Myofascial Training for the Upper Body by Dean Somerset (49 minutes)